 Rhett and Link’s daily show features tons of funny music videos and sketches.
 Take a page out of their book and use weirdness to capture your audience’s attention.

 Just keep in mind that your YouTube video intro should not be too short or too long.
 It should be just long enough to allow you to make an impression on your viewers, but short enough that it doesn’t call too much attention to itself.
+If you’re looking for that slider effect, try using our photo to video maker and choose your desired transition.

 So, make sure you define the template you use as much as you can for maximum brevity and impact.
 This type of weird and fun video intro template might prove effective for injecting a bit of fun into brands that focus on otherwise “boring” or uninteresting topics, such as this predictive dialer website.